Project Coordination Team

 Las mujeres wayuu han estado históricamente organizadas en defensa de su tierra, medio ambiente y derecho a la autodeterminación.
 Han denunciado muchas violaciones de derechos humanos cometidas en La Guajira y actúan como referencia en la promoción de los derechos humanos en la región.
 La Fuerza de Mujeres Wayuu también crea conciencia sobre los efectos desproporcionados que el conflicto y el desplazamiento tienen sobre las mujeres, y busca empoderar y mejorar las habilidades de las mujeres indígenas.

-Studying in Vancouver at the University of British Columbia, Sara is a Bachelor of Science candidate in Food, Nutrition and Health.
+At the University of British Columbia, Sara graduated from the Food, Nutritional and Health Program in 2020 and is currently in the Dietetics Program.
 Her interests in food security and food systems research are what drew her in to support the Four Stories About Food Sovereignty team.
-As a research assistant, she will be contributing to the project by conducting literature reviews and supporting other food security projects.
+As a research assistant, she has been contributing to the project by conducting literature reviews and supporting other food security projects.
 Sara looks forward to the research's continued prosperity, as the stories unveil the drivers converging community, food, and health.